Machealb/GSVD_Iter/README.md

 # gsvd_iter
-Generalized singular value decomposion (GSVD) computation by iterative methods.
+Generalized singular value decomposition (GSVD) computation by iterative methods.

 For a matrix pair $\{A,B\}$, if m >= n >= p then the GSVD has the form:
    [ A ] = [ U  0 ]*[ diag(sigma)      0    ]*inv(X)